 Doing More With Your Retirement Plans

 To provide funds for retirement needs, many people use savings vehicles such as Individual Retirement Accounts (IRAs), 401(k)s and similar plans.
-Such tools have proved to be a very popular way to help secure their financial future and that of loved ones.
-These funds can also serve another important purpose—they can sometimes be a wise source for charitable gifts.
+These plans have proved to be a very popular way to help secure one's financial future and that of loved ones.
+These funds can also serve another important purpose—they can sometimes be a wise source of charitable gifts.

-Read on for answers to commonly asked questions concerning gifts of retirement plan assets.
+Read on for answers to commonly asked questions about gifts of retirement plan assets.